Pages

 Age-Related Macular Degeneration (Amd)

-AMD is an eye condition which causes the Visual acuity decreases.
+AMD is an eye condition which causes the decrease of the visual acuity.
 It literally means ' yellow spot ' decline.
-The macula (macula lutea) is the part of the retina that allows you to see and that will keep you sharp details can stand out.
-In the macula are the most light-sensitive cells that lets you contrast and colors can perceive: the cones.
-The rest of the retina causes you to see well the environment (the periphery).
+The macula (macula lutea) is the part of the retina that allows you to see and keeps your eyesight sharp making details stand out.
+In the macula you have the most light-sensitive cells that lets you contrast and colors can perceive: the cones.
+The rest of the retina causes you to see the rest of the environment (the periphery).

-As the disease goes, can always be observed less detail.
-Patients usually stay around see's something, but in severe cases the illness can eventually lead to blindness.
+As the disease progresses you will will see less and less detail.
+Patients usually will be able to see at least something, but in severe cases the illness can eventually lead to blindness.

 AMD especially a problem in seniors

-Only 7% of Dutch people know that in industrialized countries such as Netherlands, AMD is the main cause of a persistent deterioration of vision in people over 55.
-In Netherlands suffers an estimated 14% of people between 55 and 64 years to any form of AMD.
+Only 7% of people know that AMD is the main cause of a persistent deterioration of vision in people over 55.
+In England the number of senior suffers is estimated at 14% of people between 55 and 64 years to any form of AMD.
 A woman of over 75 years has twice as much chance on AMD as a man of the same age.
 Low estrogen levels (a hormone in the blood) in women after menopause increases the risk of the condition.

 Protection from ' rust '

-Possible causes of AMD are hardening of the arteries, too much sunlight and high levels of saturated fats and cholesterol.
-Would also heredity may play a role.
+Possible causes of AMD are hardening of the arteries, too much sunlight and high levels of saturated fats and cholesterol in your diet.
+It may be that AMD may be heredity.
 It is certain that smoking has a negative effect, people who smoke have a clearly increased risk of AMD.
-LMD is five times as common in people who smoke more than a pack of cigarettes a day.
+Smoking increases cholesterol and weakens the organs in the body further increasing the risk of AMD.
+AMD is five times as common in people who smoke more than a pack of cigarettes a day.
 That risk remains increased to no less than fifteen years after someone has stopped smoking.

 The yellow spot in the eye is also very susceptible to damage by oxygen.
 This oxidative damage is similar to the rusting of metal and can cause damage to the cells or to function loss.
 Antioxidants are substances that can protect the body against such oxidative damage.
 Examples of antioxidants are vitamin C and e. seem carotenoids, such as beta-carotene, lutein and zeaxanthin to have a protective effect.
 And the same is true for zinc.